-Atelier Replica focus on visual communication of architectural projects through rendered illustrations.
+Atelier Replica focuses on visual communication of architectural projects through rendered illustrations.
 It’s our core ambition to provoke personal and meaningful relationships between image and viewer.
-Atelier Replica make both commissioned and independently made images.
+Atelier Replica makes both commissioned and independently made images.
 The practice of making images has naturally evolved into theoretical interest in semiotics, history, politics and cultural implications of a rapidly growing digital culture of imagery in the field of architecture.

 There is a fundamental relationship between people and images.
 This natural language communicates ideas to illiterate people who for a multitude of reasons didn’t have a chance to learn how to read.
 After the body language, it is the second form of expressing emotions by children.
 It’s the language we don’t learn.
 It’s something we discover as an inseparable part of what makes us human.
 However, at the same time, images are an incredibly confusing construct.
 What is an image?
 Where is an image?
 Is the image of the pipe the same thing as the pipe, according to Magritte’s painting?
 Is an image an external object we experience, or is the image an internalized projection as in the concept of the Cartesian Theatre?
 Even simple emojis are charged with second meanings as a result of their geocultural existence.
 The beauty of their complexity and constant dwelling between the primitive and the intellectual is a source of inspiration for Atelier Replica.